TamakiRuri/SimpleItemLock/README.md

 Using multiple Item Locks in the same object isn't something we tested, nor what we plan to support.

 From Beta-b4, due to the Stack Overflow issue, the import tool is removed.

+From RC-b7, some variable names are changed.
+So in case of an update, please make sure you have a backup.

 ### 導入